mosip/documentation/docs/administration.md

 3. Make the changes in the required fields.
 4. Click **Update**.

-* Once a center is created, an admin can edit a center deatail if required.
+* Once a center is created, an admin can edit a center detail if required.
 The update can include adding the details in another required language that were missed during creation of the center or changing the details of a center itself.
 * All the attributes mentioned in the 'Create center' section can be updated for a center.

 **Activate/Deactivate/Decommission center**